-It highlights the universities that are leading across sociology, geography, political and international studies and communication and media studies subjects.
+It highlights the universities that are leading across sociology, geography, politics and international studies, and communication and media studies subjects.
 Since 2018, education, law and psychology subjects have not been included in the social sciences table, but make up three separate rankings.

-This year’s ranking has expanded to include 400 institutions, up from 100 last year.
+The 2019 social sciences ranking has also expanded to include 666 universities, up from 400 last year.

-The University of Oxford tops this year’s social sciences table for the second year in a row, after becoming the first UK university to take pole position in that list in the eight-year history of the table.
+The University of Oxford tops this year’s social sciences table for the second year in a row, after becoming the first UK university to take pole position in the table last year.

 To raise your university’s global profile with Times Higher Education, please contact firstname.lastname@example.org